A Note from the Editor:

 Ganmon is the highlight of the Noto Kongo Coastline.
 This rock was created entirely naturally under water ages ago and rose up to its current position over time.

 Ganmon means “rock gate,” and you can walk right down to it to see the formation up close along with the crashing waves from the East Sea off the coast of Japan.
 When the weather is calm, you can take a boat out across the water.

 Wajima Morning Market

 From 8:00 a.m. to noon, the morning market opens in Wajima Port.
 This market is one of the three largest in Japan.
 More notably, it’s the oldest, and has been running for over 1000 years!

-The area is packed with locally-owned-and-run lacquerware shops, fish markets, grocers and restaurants.
+The area is packed with locally-owned-and-operated lacquerware shops, fish markets, grocers and restaurants.
 The older women were the most enthusiastic salespersons, peddling their umeboshi (pickled plums), dried mushrooms, and other homemade morsels.
-We enjoyed a fresh seafood bowl and fugu chips made from blowfish.
+We enjoyed a bowl of seafood and fugu chips made from blowfish.
 So fresh and delicious!

 By the time we got to Senmaida, the weather was misty and rainy.
 Even so, the landscape was beautiful, and I could imagine how perfect it is when sunny.

 Senmaida means “1000 rice fields,” and 1004 small paddies occupy the slope overlooking the sea.
-Rice planting happens in May, harvesting in September, and all done by hand!
+Rice planting happens in May, harvesting in September, and all is done by hand!
 I definitely want to return at that time.

 That lone, stalwart tree seemed to escape the salty winds.